orlof/xcb3-ext/readme.md

   - `1`: Color1, determined by bits #4-7 of the corresponding byte in screen RAM.
   - `2`: Color2, determined by bits #0-3 of the corresponding byte in screen RAM.
   - `3`: Color3, determined by bits #0-3 in the corresponding byte in color RAM range `$D800-$DBFF`.
+  - `MODE_TRANSPARENT`: Does not draw the circles circumference.
+- **FillInk**: Specifies the color to be used to draw the insides of the circle.
+It can have one of the following values:
+  - `0`: Background color (addressed by `$D021`).
+  - `1`: Color1, determined by bits #4-7 of the corresponding byte in screen RAM.
+  - `2`: Color2, determined by bits #0-3 of the corresponding byte in screen RAM.
+  - `3`: Color3, determined by bits #0-3 in the corresponding byte in color RAM range `$D800-$DBFF`.
+  - `MODE_TRANSPARENT`: Does not draw the insides of the circle.

 **Usage:**
 ```basic